-The Bristol Community College 150% of normal time to completion graduation rate for first-time, full-time certificate and degree-seeking freshmen entering the college in the Fall of 2017 was nineteen percent (19%).
-Seven percent (7%) of the first-time, full-time certificate and degree-seeking students transferred to other institutions prior to completing their Bristol program.
-The most current (2016) national graduation rate is twenty-eight percent (28%).
+The Bristol Community College 150% of normal time to completion graduation rate for first-time, fulltime certificate and degree-seeking freshmen entering the college in the Fall of 2018 was twenty-one percent (21%).
+Eight percent (8%) of the first-time, full-time certificate and degree-seeking students transferred to other institutions prior to completing their Bristol program.
+The most current (2017) national graduation rate is twenty-eight percent (29%).

 Please refer to the Student Right-To-Know policy for additional information.

 |Fall 2018 Cohort||21%|

 |American Indian or Alaska Native*||0%|

 |*These categories have less than 10 students.

 For more information about Bristol, please visit the IPEDS College Navigator.